-Youth who are homeless often bounce among school districts as their family looks for housing.
+Youth who are homeless may bounce among school districts as their family looks for housing.
 Youth who are escaping abusive parents or guardians often go “underground” to avoid being found.
 In 2015, Texas Appleseed began to investigate the following questions: What are homeless minors’ rights?
 Who is responsible for them if all statutory authorities have failed them?
 What role do schools and the court system play in their welfare?
 How can Texas work to prevent youth from becoming homeless?

 - The Texas Homeless Youth Handbook: Texas Appleseed partnered with attorneys from Weatherford and the law firm Baker & McKenzie, who donated a significant portion of pro bono time, to create the Homeless Youth Handbook, which will be available Dec.
 8, 2016 here.
 This online resource, which will also be available in print, provides homeless youth with Texas-specific knowledge concerning their rights, responsibilities, and available resources related to every major aspect of their lives, including education, employment, health, housing, parenting, and other major topics.